Lipase A, lysosomal acid type

 Lipase A, lysosomal acid type is a protein that in humans is encoded by the LIPA gene.

 Function

-This gene encodes lipase A, the lysosomal acid lipase (also known as cholesterol ester hydrolase).
-This enzyme functions in the lysosome to catalyze the hydrolysis of cholesteryl esters and triglycerides.
+This gene encodes lipase A, the lysosomal acid lipase (also known as cholesterol ester hydrolase or LAL).
+This enzyme functions in the lysosome to catalyze the hydrolysis of cholesteryl esters and triglycerides, leading to the production of free cholesterol and fatty acids.
+Notably, LAL is the only known acid lipase that hydrolyzes cholesteryl esters and triglycerides within the lysosomal environment.